TakutoYoshikai/portfolio-github/README.md

 https://github.com/TakutoYoshikai/angie-sirius

 ## sirius
-sirius is a data encoder/decoder
+sirius is a xor encryption program with any file.

 https://github.com/TakutoYoshikai/sirius